PhilipS01/volum/README.md

 ├── objects/         # Built-in object definitions
 ├── plugins/         # Core plugins registering objects ├── api/             # REST API server
-├── cli/             # CLI entry point
-├── examples/        # Example scenes
+├── config/          # Constants and runtime config ├── docs/            # Documentation and examples
 ├── tests/           # Tests
 viewer/
 ├── public/          # Static files for viewer
 ├── src/             # Scene loading, WebSockets, Three.js
 ```
 ## 📺 Viewer
-The Python package is designed to pair with a browser-based 3D viewer built using Three.js and Svelte (not included in this repo).
-You can send scenes to the viewer via the REST API.
+The Python package is designed to pair with a browser-based live viewer.
+The viewer comes with this repository.
+All you have to do is launching it via run_live.py and providing either the python script path or the serialized scene.json path.
+1. **python-path** will automatically run the script, extract where the scene.json is saved, and serve the built scene in the browser
+2. **scene-path** will be used to directly provide the viewer with the serialized json, from which the viewer will build the scene

+If you make any changes, a **watchdog** will know and re-run the whole thing.
+No relaoding required.

 ## 📚 Documentation
 Coming soon ...

 ## 🛠️ Roadmap
 1. Basic Viewer (and perhaps in jupyter notebooks)
+2. Dynamic data sources & animation support
-2. Web-based editor UI (Svelte + Three.js)
+3. Web-based editor UI (Svelte + Three.js)
-3. Plugin marketplace system
+4. Plugin marketplace system
-4. Dynamic data sources & animation support
 5. Desktop version via Electron or Tauri (if the web editor was a success)

 _Built with 💜 for devs who think in both code and space._